mlr-org/mlr3fda/README.md

     ## * Groups: subject_id

 To train a model on this task we first need to extract scalar features from the functions.
-We ullustrate this below by extracting the mean value.
+We illustrate this below by extracting the mean value.

 ``` r